 We compare the proposed methodology to the method that maximizes the empirical welfare with the double robust score \citep{athey2017efficient}.
 We consider three nested function classes for the welfare maximization method.
 The first does not impose any restriction except for the functional form in Equation \eqref{eqn:functional_form}.
 The second, imposes that $\beta_1 = 0$.
 The third class imposes that $\beta_1 = 0$ \textit{and} that the average effect of the policy on females is at least as large as the one on males.
 The function classes are

 where $\mathbb{E}_n[\cdot]$ denote the empirical expectation, estimated using the doubly-robust method.

-In Figure \ref{fig:pareto_front1} we plot the Pareto frontier over each function class.\footnote{The value functions over the Pareto frontier can be exactly recovered as follows: we solve $2$ optimization problems for each $\alpha_j$, $j \in \{1, ..., N\}$.
-For each of these problems, we impose constraints on the welfare of one of the two groups being larger than the other and vice-versa; we then select the subset of solutions that are not Pareto dominated by the other, and we plot the corresponding welfares in the figure.} The figure shows that restricting the function class of interest leads to Pareto-dominated allocations.
-This outlines the limitations of maximizing welfare under fairness constraints: such constraints can result as harmful for both types of individuals.
-Instead, the proposed method enforces Pareto optimality in the least constrained environment (red line) and then selects the policy based on fairness considerations.
+Figure \ref{fig:pareto_front1} reports the Pareto frontier over each function class.\footnote{The value functions over the Pareto frontier can be exactly recovered as follows: we solve $2$ optimization problems for each $\alpha_j$, $j \in \{1, ..., N\}$.
+For each of these problems, we impose constraints on the welfare of one of the two groups being larger than the other and vice-versa; we then select the subset of solutions that are not Pareto dominated by the other, and we plot the corresponding welfares in the figure.} The figure shows that restricting the function class leads to Pareto-dominated allocations.
+This outlines the limitations of maximizing welfare under fairness constraints: such constraints can be harmful for both groups.
+Instead, the proposed method enforces Pareto optimality in the least constrained environment (red line) and selects the policy based on fairness considerations.